 Plov or Osh, the Uzbek version of “pilaff” (“pilav”), is the flagship of Uzbek cuisine.
 It is cooked in a specially imported from Uzbekistan cooking cauldron called “Kazan”.
 Plov consists mainly of fried meat, onions, carrots rice and combination of spices.
 Raisins, barberries, chickpeas, dry or fresh fruit added for variation.
 We serve our plov topped with green shallots.
 Yum!

-Uzbek men pride themselves on their ability to prepare the most unique and sumptuous plov.
-The “oshpaz”, or master chef, often cooks plov over an open flame, sometimes serving up to 1000 people from a Single cauldron on holidays or occasions such as weddings.
-It certainly takes years of practice with no room for failure to prepare a dish, at times, containing up to 200 pounds of rice!
+Uzbek men are proud of their ability to cook the most unique and luxurious pilaf.
+“Oshpaz”, or chef, often cooks pilaf on open fire, sometimes served up to 1000 people from one boiler for holidays or occasions, such as weddings.
+It certainly takes many years of practice where there is no way to prepare meals, sometimes containing up to 200 pounds of rice!

-Mantı – large steam dumplings, more than most foods, is a delicious, juicy handmade dish.
-Paper-thin dough stuffed with chopped meat, onions and spices.
-Artistic folds cresting like the rim of a volcano exudes powerful aroma.
-Manti served with a special dipping sauce.
+Manties – large pair of dumplings, more than most products – is a tasty, juicy handmade dish.
+Paper-thin dough stuffed with meat, onions and spices.
+Artistic folds, such as the edge of a volcano, emit a powerful flavor.
+Manti served with special sauce.

-Tea is revered in the finest of oriental traditions.
-It is offered first to any guest and there exists a whole subset of mores surrounding the preparation, offering and consumption of tea.
-Green tea is the drink of hospitality and predominates.
-Black tea is preferred in the capital city Tashkent.
-Both green and black teas are seldom taken with milk or sugar.
-An entire portion of Uzbek food culture is dedicated solely to tea drinking.
-Some of these include samsa, bread, halva, and various fried foods.
+Tea is revered in the best oriental traditions.
+It is offered primarily to any guest, and there are a number of morals associated with the preparation, supply and consumption of tea.
+Green tea is a drink of hospitality and prevails.
+Black tea is preferred in the capital Tashkent.
+Both green and black tea are rarely taken with milk or sugar.
+The whole part of the Uzbek food culture is devoted exclusively to tea drinking.
+Some of them include samy, bread, halva and various fried foods.